Newsletter 2023 – 03

 dirk.wijns@mploy.be – 0476 84 24 91

-4 How a fixed-term contract is no longer fixed-term
+4 How a fixed-term contract ceases to be fixed-term

-The Employment Contracts Act determines the consequences if several successive employment contracts are concluded or if the collaboration continues after the agreed term.
+The Employment Contracts Act stipulates the consequences if several successive employment contracts are concluded or if the collaboration continues after the agreed term has expired.

-But the essence has always been that the agreement is for a specific period of time: the agreement ends on the date indicated.
+But the essence has always been that the agreement for a fixed period is indeed for a fixed period: the agreement ends on the specified date.

-2. That evidence is now being thrown overboard by the legislator.
+2. This evidence is now being thrown overboard by the legislator.

-The law of October 7, 2022 [1] introduces a new provision in the Labor Code, namely Article 40bis.
-If an employee whose employer is aware of her pregnancy or childbirth does not renew her employment contract for the performance of temporary work or employment for a certain period of time, this non-renewal is considered to be related to the pregnancy or childbirth.
+The Act of 7 October 2022 [1] introduces a new provision into the Labour Act, namely Article 40a.
+It states that if an employee whose employer is aware of her pregnancy or childbirth does not have her employment contract for temporary work or a fixed-term employment relationship renewed, this non-renewal will be deemed to be related to the pregnancy or childbirth.

-If the employer does not respond or if the reason invoked in support of the non-renewal of the employment contract or employment relationship is not extraneous to the pregnancy or childbirth, the employer must pay the employee a lump sum compensation equal to three months' gross salary.
+If the employer does not respond or if the reason invoked to justify the non-renewal of the employment contract or employment relationship is not unrelated to the pregnancy or childbirth, the employer must pay the employee a lump sum compensation equal to three months' gross salary.

-At the same time, the employee can also claim compensation of six months' wages as provided for in the law of 10 May 2007 on combating discrimination between women and men (Gender Act).
+At the same time, the employee can also claim compensation equal to six months' salary as provided for in the Act of 10 May 2007 on combating discrimination between women and men (Gender Act).

 When it comes to temporary employment, the user of the temporary worker is considered to be the employer.

-3. It is not clarified what such a renewal actually implies.
+3. It is not made clear what such a renewal actually implies.

-The law does not determine (unlike, for example, the case with a request for reasons for dismissal in application of collective labor agreement 109) nowhere within which period the employee must ask the question and within which period the employer must answer the question.
-Particularly where compensation equivalent to three months' wages may be due, it would be practical for the employer to know what time limit he has to respond, and for the employee to know when he can claim that compensation.
+The law nowhere specifies (unlike, for example, the case with a request for justification of dismissal in application of Collective Labour Agreement 109) within what timeframe the employee must submit the question and within what timeframe the employer must respond.
+Particularly where compensation equal to three months' salary may be due, it would be practical for the employer to know the timeframe for responding, and for the employee to know when they can claim that compensation.

 [1] Art.
-5 of the Act of 7 October 2022 partially transposing Directive (EU) 2019/1158 of the European Parliament and of the Council of 20 June 2019 on work-life balance for parents and informal caregivers, and repealing Directive 2010/ 18/EU of the Council and regulating a number of other aspects in the field of leave
+5 of the Act of 7 October 2022 partially transposing Directive (EU) 2019/1158 of the European Parliament and of the Council of 20 June 2019 on work-life balance for parents and carers, and repealing Council Directive 2010/18/EU, and regulating certain other aspects of leave

 dirk.heylen@mploy.be